jimvella/java-rpm-example/README.md

 can confuse administrators once the application has been deployed to production.
 To avoid confusion I think all configuration should be externalised to `/etc/myservice`.

-A package / production logging config `src/main/rpm-resources/config/logback.xml` is maintained separately from the `mvn spring-boot:run` development config `src/main/resources/config/logback.xml`.
-Where a development logging config will be to the console and verbose, the production logging config should log to `/var/log/myservice`, feature a sensible rotation scheme, ideally include a syslog appender and not be overly verbose.
+Production logging config `src/main/rpm-resources/config/logback.xml` is maintained separately from the `mvn spring-boot:run` development config `src/main/resources/config/logback.xml`.
+Where a development logging config will be to the console and verbose, the production logging will log to `/var/log/myservice`, feature a sensible rotation scheme, ideally include a syslog appender and not be overly verbose.
 Whilst the same strategy can be applied to `myservice.properties`, It is possible for a single default config to work in multiple environments by not using fully qualified domain names.
-Short names combined with environment specificDNS resolver config (`/etc/resolv.conf`) should be sufficient.
+Short names combined with environment specific DNS resolver configurations (`/etc/resolv.conf`) should be sufficient.
 Adopting this strategy, the assembly descriptor 'cherry picks' `src/main/resources/myservice.properties` into the assembly's
-`config` in lieu of having to maintain a separate `src/main/rpm-resources/myservice.properties`.
+`config` in lieu of needing to maintain a separate `src/main/rpm-resources/myservice.properties`.

 #### The spec file
 Deciding whether or not to include a package dependency for a specific java implementation is a bit tricky.
 Ideally, our app won't care what java it's run on,